 This scarce and early machine is the coin-operated version of the Type N. It is historically significant since it was the first spring-driven coin-operated phonograph in the mass market (earlier machines were battery-powered).
 First offered in August 1896, and only in the market for one year,

-it used the same heavy-duty upper mechanical assembly as the home version, but with
+it used the same heavy-duty upper mechanical assembly as the home version but with

 lid.
 (In later Columbia coin-operated Graphophones the lid was attached with hinges.)

 Both the home and commercial versions of the Graphophone Type N are unusual in that